FOR IMMEDIATE RELEASE

 “The President’s FY2019 budget proposes to cut most Institutes and Centers (I/Cs), The National Eye Institute (NEI) proposed $711 million funding level is $20 million below its FY2017 funding level of $731 million (net of transfers and rescissions) and $48 million below that proposed by the Senate Appropriations Committee for FY2018.
 In this year in which we celebrate the 50th anniversary of Congress creating the NEI, now is not the time for a retrenchment in research to save sight and restore vision, as the United States faces a major challenge to public health-that from vision loss-especially during this ‘Decade of Vision 2010-2020’ in which the majority of the 78 million Baby Boomers will turn 65 and be at greatest risk of age-related eye disease.”

-NAEVR’s FY2019 request to Congress for a $2 billion NIH increase to a funding level of at least $38.1 billion includes a request for NEI funding at $800 million.
+NAEVR’s FY2019 request to Congress for a $2 billion NIH increase to a funding level of at least $39.3 billion includes a request for NEI funding of at least $800 million.

 The National Alliance for Eye and Vision Research (NAEVR) is a 501(c)4 non-profit advocacy coalition comprised of 55 professional, consumer, and industry organizations involved in eye and vision research.
 Visit the Web site at www.eyeresearch.org.